-At the time, I redeemed 100,000 miles from the welcome bonuses to fly to Rio in business class round trip.
+I redeemed 100,000 miles, the rate required at the time, to fly to Rio De Janeiro in flat bed business class round trip.
 At the time, it was a revelation and immediately got me hooked on the game.
 It was all about that “first win”

 You may have heard the term app-o-rama, where people get tons of cards at once.
 That’s fine for some, but for me, I personally think it’s best to start simple, with a very concise goal for your points.
 A simple two-card strategy tends to work best here when you’re first starting.

 The simplest idea is to get two cards which complement each other, by allowing you to earn points in the same program(s) via both cards.
 I’ve always advocated cards which offer transferrable points over specific airline cards, but there’s no reason not to have both.

 In other words, get a card which offers points you can turn into miles with a variety of airlines, and then also get the credit card of the airline whose points you hope to earn and spend.
 For many, it would look something like…

 - Chase Sapphire Preferred Card + United Explorer Credit Card

 - American Express Gold Card (Learn More) + Gold Delta SkyMiles® Credit Card from American Express (Learn More)